Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/isabella-marcus-interaction-script.md

-- **Marcus**: "We need to act decisively to protect our nation; we can't let idealism cloud our judgment."
+- **Marcus**: "We need to act decisively to protect our nation; we can't let idealism cloud our judgment.
+Security is paramount."
 - **Isabella**: "But what about the ethical implications of our decisions?
-We must consider the impact on marginalized communities."
+We must consider the impact on marginalized communities and ensure their voices are included."